alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## PostgreSQL

 PostgreSQL is an object-relational database management system.
-It is open-source and designed to be extensible; currently the postgis and uuid-ossp extensions are enabled.
+It is open source and designed to be extensible; currently the postgis and uuid-ossp extensions are enabled.

 ## MySQL